Sora stayed in her seat as the two Vulpes assured the group that they were alright, and the others quickly joined them.

 “You give yourself too much credit,” Inari smirked.
 “You were a blind spot, and caused some interesting shifts, but it was the actions of much stronger beings that have turned the game on its head.
 In any case, fate is something that should be far from each of your young minds.
 Live in the present, and let those with experience direct universal events.”

-“One of those beings being you, I suppose,” Maria chuckled.
+“One of those beings being you, I suppose,” Mary chuckled.

 “Hmm,” Inari’s smirk deepened.
 “Actually, I personally find it thrilling to give my niece the floor; the spark of chaos within me, and that has made a few mysterious beings fairly agitated.
 I’ve been manipulating things to play to Sora’s desires, not my own.”